okni-c/readme-generator-nodeJS/README.md

-# repo-portfolio
+# readme-generator-nodeJS

 ## Description

-This is a portfolio for all of my work on GihHub.
-It main audience is future employers.
-It uses the GitHub API to automatically fetch my repository data to dynamically add to the site.
+A README markdown generator that runs in Node.js.
+It uses the Inquirer npm package to grab data from the user in the command-line and output it to a new file.

 ## Table of Contents